 3. Check-Out.
 We plan to have check-out points listed pending any openings or closures.
 Actual check-out locations will be announced during the Captain's meeting.
 Once check-out is completed, the entrant can proceed off-shore.
 Entrants must check-out to be eligible for competition that day.

-All competing boats must check out at one of the following locations: Cape Fear River at Southport, Masonboro Inlet, Snows Cut or Little River Inlet.
+All competing boats must check out at one of the following locations: Cape Fear River at Southport, Masonboro Inlet, Snows Cut, Holden Beach Marina (be aware of the No Wake Zone) or Little River Inlet.

 Directions for using one of two Check-Out locations in the Cape Fear River: